Skip to main content

 • This process can be configured according to the needs of your application.

-If a user is accidentally locked out, only an administrator can grant access directly through the Back-Office, without needing to access the database.
+Only a user with "Administrator" permission can grant access directly through the Back-Office without needing to access the database.

-1. Access the application menu in "View" mode and click on the User section;
+1. Access the application menu in "View" mode, and click on the "Configuration > Users" section.

-2. In the "Edit an existing user" field, search for the locked user's record;
+1. In the "Edit existing user" field, select the desired user.

-3. In the "Authentication History" section, verify that the "Access" status displays a green "Padlock" icon;
+1. In the "Authentication History" section, verify that the "Access" status displays the green "Padlock" icon;

 Integrated Authentications